 Research shows that consumers are more likely to purchase products promoted in events.
 This increases the demand for corporate events, company parties, and meetings.
 As a result, budgets for events have grown over time.
 Consequently, the industry is predicted to see an increase in event booking in 2020.
 Remember this when planning your event space, content, and activities.
 This way, you can support your event goals early in the planning stage.

 3. Aim for Active Engagement

 In the past, events were comprised of attendees listening to speaker after speaker.
 Nowadays, people are encouraged to engage and participate.
-More so, they want to be an active part of the event itself.
+The photographer brief has even changed and photographers are being asked to focus less on the speaker or formality of the event and more on the fun the attendees are having.
+People aren’t wanting to see the usual photos that come from events and are looking to change things up.
+More so, they want attendees to be an active part of the event itself.
 For event planners, this means putting more effort to understand your attendees.